i2seys/Kamilia3SaveFixer/README(English).md

 This program solves the **"wrong savefile"** error that occurs when running ***I Wanna kill the Kamilia 3 or its EZ version.***

-Before you start, it is highly recommended to make a backup of your important saves, even though the program only deletes files with empty saves.
+**Before you start, it is highly recommended to make a backup of your important saves, even though the program only deletes files with empty saves.**

+You are solely responsible for your lost saves. **One more time - copy your saves.**

 If you follow the instructions exactly, you will end up with working saves in the "Data" folder and a backup folder containing the same saves, but with the "wrong files" error.